keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 The Kubernetes HorizontalPodAutoscaler (HPA) uses metrics to provide autoscaling for the cluster.
 HPA can retrieve KeptnMetrics and use it to implement HPA.

-TODO: Link to HPA section in "Implementing"
+See Using the HorizontalPodAutoscaler](../../implmenting/evaluatemetrics) for detailed information.

-(which includes link to Flo's blog post)
+TODO: Link to HPA subsection after that content is merged

 ## Learn more